Ethos-lab/Ethos-lab.github.io/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: people
-description: members of the lab or group
+description: Members of the Ethos Lab
-nav: true
+nav: false
-nav_order: 7
+nav_order: 4

 profiles:
   # if you want to include more than one profile, just replicate the following block